proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 If you want, you can repeat the above process with the same coin at its next dip, if you think there still will be people buying.

+Still, you can find some real projects here (0.01% of the coins here), which are unique and a community is formed on Telegram who take care of the marketing even after the coin hits [Raydium](https://raydium.io/swap/).
+In such rare occurrence of finding such, try to hold your investment in that coin and work together with the community in the marketing to bring in more and more people.

 \subsubsection whatbuy_degen_sunpump Sun Pump

 In Aug 2024 a similar website was born: [SunPump](https://sun.io/?lang=en-US#/pumpVote).